kryzar/LoLaTeXcv/README.md

-# LoLaTeXcv, a curriculum vitae template for LaTeX
+# LoLaTeXcv, a curriculum vitae class for LaTeX

-*LoLaTeXcv* is curriculum vitae template for LaTeX.
+*LoLaTeXcv* is curriculum vitae class for LaTeX.
 It comes as a single file class, and might be great for you if you like organizing your curriculum vitae using lists.